ScienceComputing/NGSOmics_Programming/README.md

 **Analyze single cell RNA-Seq data**

 - Perform the sequence alignment and generate the count matrix
-  - Use the kb-python package
+  - Use kb-python package
-  - Use the Cell Ranger pipeline (*under construction*)
+  - Use Cell Ranger pipeline (*under construction*)
 - We have the feature-barcode matrices at hand.
   - Use Seurat workflow to perform [quality assurance, clustering, and marker gene detection](SingleCellRNASeq/SeuratSkinCell.Rmd)
   - Use Bioconductor packages to [orchestrate single cell RNA-Seq data analysis](SingleCellRNASeq/BioconductorSkinCell.Rmd)